gconfs/gai/README.md

-# Welcome to GAI, Gconfs Artificial Intelligence
+# Welcome to GAI, GConfs Artificial Intelligence

 This program let you automates the split of streams into multiple videos